rusul3/rusul3/README.md

 * 🌍  I'm based in Exeter
 * ✉️  You can contact me at [rusulhasan1988@gmail.com](mailto:rusulhasan1988@gmail.com)
-* 🧠  I'm learning R
+* 🧠  I'm learning Data Analyst by use R ,Python ,PowerBI ,SQL
 * ⚡  I love to learn new things

 ### Skills